 Afterwards, we headed back into town for another amazing dinner before spending the evening walking around enjoying the Blue Hour sunset.
 We even stumbled upon another church called the Church of the Holy Annunciation which is a Serbian Orthodox church.
 It had the most beautiful, golden alter ever!

 If Dubrovnik wasn’t already beautiful enough, by nightfall it is absolutely stunning.
 The whole town lit up in golden lights backed by a deep blue hour sunset.
+Clearly, one of the top things to do at night in Dubrovnik is exploring the city when it’s cooler!
 Visitors flocked to the town, pouring in through the gates in search of dinner, drinks or ice cream to cool off once the evening began to cool down.

 I was incredibly thankful to get the chance to go to Dubrovnik finally, but I was incredibly disappointed about the mass numbers of tourists here in the tiny city center as well as the sweltering heat.
 We had known prior to going that it would be hot and crowded, but not that much!
 Croatia was still experiencing a wave of extreme heat, like the rest of Europe.
 And as Croatia is being advertised as the new must see destination in Europe, it felt everyone from Europe was here at the same time.
 I will never visit Croatia again in July/August and next time I will certainly stay longer!

-Where to Stay: Hotel Vis ⭐⭐⭐- Located 15-20 minutes from Dubrovnik, you can relax away from the crowds with amazing views of the Adriatic, a private beach for guests.
+Where to Stay in Dubrovnik: Hotel Vis ⭐⭐⭐- Located 15-20 minutes from Dubrovnik, you can relax away from the crowds with amazing views of the Adriatic, a private beach for guests.
 Don’t worry, there’s a bus that will shuttle you into town!

 Things you need to know before visiting Dubrovnik!: